ma-laforge/ArduinoCIR/README.md

 Definitely.
 There are a few reasons to use IRremote instead of the ir\_messaging library.
 Some that come to mind are listed below:

 - At the moment, IRremote supports more IR protocols.
-	- Potentially a problem if the project *must* communicate with an un-supported protocol.
+	- Only an advantage if your project *must* communicate with a given (un-supported) protocol.
 	- NOTE: Possible to add support for other protocols in ir\_messaging.
 - At the moment, IRremote supports more Arduino platforms.
-	- NOTE: Can use ATmega2560/ADK implementation as a model for adding platforms to ir\_messaging.
-- IRremote uses `delayMicroseconds()` (Timer0) to modulate the transmit carrier (mark/space).
-	- Does not need a dedicated timer to implement modulation (less hardware).
-- Might not be as comfortable making customizations to ir\_messaging library.
+- Might not be as comfortable making customizations to the ir\_messaging library.
 	- Implementation makes heavy use of C++ constructs (ex: objects).
 	- Code is divided into more files (This might not fit the way you work).
 	- Object/module hierarchy is more elaborate than IRremote.
+- Currently generates smaller binaries.
+- Larger community for support.

 ## Sample Sketches

 ir\_messaging provides 3 sample sketches under the [libraries/ir\_messaging/samples](libraries/ir_messaging/samples) sub-directory:

+- **ir\_tx\_onbutton**: Simple sketch that transmits a hard-coded IR message when a button is pressed.
+- **ir\_rx\_sniff**: Simple sketch that dumps recieved signal to serial output.
 - **ir\_repeater**: Simple sketch that re-transmits valid incomming IR messages.
-- **ir\_rx\_sniff**: Simple sketch that dumps recieved signal to serial output.
-- **ir\_tx\_onbutton**: Simple sketch that transmits a hard-coded IR message when a button is pressed.

-### Sample Sketch Pinouts

-The sample sketches listed above come pre-configured for the ATmega2560/ADK using the following I/O configuration:

-- **IR receiver module**: Pin 3.
-- **IR transmitter diode**: Pin 5.
-- **Push button**: Pin 2.

-If, for whatever reason, this pin list cannot be located: simply load one of the sample sketches and read the serial monitor upon device reset.
-The sample sketches all dump the relevant software-configured pins.
+  - Note that this sketch only supports the Arduino Mega platforms.
+Due to interrupt priorities, platforms that use the system clock (Timer0) for modulating the IR output will not successfully receive all incomming signals.
+This task requires a bit more synchronization of the IR traffic.

 ## Usage Tips

-### Atmel `timer0`: Time & Delays
+### Atmel Timer0: Time & Delays

 On what appears to be all Atmel chipsets, the Arduino software uses `timer0` to measure time & implement delays (`delay()`, `delayMicroseconds()`, `millis()`, `micros()`).
 Better not appropriate this timer for anything else.